fardog/observe/README.md

 You may also manually specify the URL visited, if you don't want to rely on the referrer headers: `/observe.gif?referrer=https://cool.site/awesome-page/`

+Observe respects the [Do Not Track][DNT] header, and will serve the gif to the requester but not log or store their information.
+There is no option to disable this behavior.

 ## TODO

 * Attempt to create schema if not present